readthedocs/sphinx-autoapi/README.rst

 This is needed because we will be outputting rst files into the ``autoapi`` directory.
 This adds it into the global TOCTree for your project, so that it appears in the menus.

+We hope to be able to dynamically add items into the TOCTree, and remove this step.
+However, it is currently required.

 See all available configuration options in :doc:`config`.